 I can remember lying in bed at night, alone in my huge room with the moon beaming its ghostly light through the leaded light windows and being terrified of a hellish wailing echoing out from the surrounding woodland.
-In my childish imaginings I became convinced that it was a ghost calling out from the wilds of the dark woods in the dead of night and I was petrified.
+Convinced in my childish imaginings that it was a ghost screaming out from the wilds of the dark woods in the dead of night, I was petrified.

 There are only three things that I remember which were remotely ‘Halloweenish’ from my younger days:

-- One Halloween night, we carved out swedes, put tealights in them and dared ourselves to walk around our old farmhouse, surrounded as it was by nothing but open fields and a dark wood beyond; one scream of that
+- One Halloween night, we carved out swedes, put tealights in them and dared ourselves to walk around our old house, surrounded as it was by nothing but open fields and a dark wood beyond; one scream of that

 “What, you’ve never heard of Trick or Treating?
 Don’t they do it in England?”